creativeprojects/resticprofile/README.md

 **resticprofile** needs python 3 (tested with version 3.5 minimum) installed on your machine

 It's been actively tested on macOs X and Linux, and regularly tested on Windows.

+**This is at _beta_ stage.
+Please don't use it in production yet.
+Even though I'm using it on my servers, I cannot guarantee all combinations of configuration are going to work properly for you.**

 ## Install